 This post is inspired by one of my favourite fellow finance bloggers, Lily from The Frugal Gene.
-She writes a recurring series about her frugal wins and frugal fails, and it got me thinking about where I spend and save my money.
+She writes a recurring series about her frugal wins and frugal fails, and it got me thinking about how my own saving vs spending plays out.

 1. Eating at Home

 I like food, a lot, and I love going out to eat, but restaurants are a budget killer.
 I’m lucky to have a partner who is a fantastic cook (I’m terrible), and I take full advantage of that.
 We have a deal that we can have dinner out once a week at the most, and that often drops in the winter when staying in the warm house is so much more tempting.
 To some people, eating out once a week might still sound like a lot, but they’re not always expensive dinners.
 We save the fancier places for special occasions (aka birthday dinner when the parents are paying).